 Congregations engaged in capital campaigns, or individuals interested in planned giving, may wish to consider a gift to one of the following conference funds:

 The Jim Antal Fund for Justice and Witness Ministries supports many of the activities described in the “Changing Our World” section of the website.
 It underwrites programming and staffing to help our churches respond to God’s call to “do justice, and love mercy, and walk humbly with God” (Micah 6:8).
 This means different things for different churches.
 We have congregations who discern a call to welcome immigrants, others who are passionate about racial justice, others who offer free community meals… the list goes on.
 The role of the Conference is to facilitate this work, by:

-Pages 12-19 of the 2016 Annual Report provide a more detailed picture of some of the justice work taking place among UCC people around the Conference.
-Here is a link to the pdf version: 2017 Annual Report (PDF)
+The 2018 Annual Report provides a more detailed picture of some of the justice work taking place among UCC people around the Conference.
+Here is a link to the pdf version: 2018 Annual Report (PDF)

 The 21st Century Congregations Fund supports many of the initiatives described in the “Growing Your Church” pages of the website, here.
 It must be bittersweet, as you go through the process of closing, to consider the possibility of contributing to these ministries.
 Given the ways the world is changing and the population is declining in many of our communities, some of our churches are closing despite the best efforts of their sibling churches to support to church vitality efforts.
 But others are fortunate enough to have the capacity to clarify their mission, start new ministries, reach out to new populations, and serve God in new ways.
 Even where this is possible, discernment and change are not easy, and our churches need help with the process.
 My colleague Don Remick talks about trying to help each church be “healthy, faithful and effective”.
 The role of the Conference in this arena includes:

 Pages four through seven of the Annual Report talk about many of these vitality initiatives, and offer updates on several new ministries.